 When a VLR fails, all its associations with MMEs affected by the failure become invalid and may be deleted.
 The VLR and MME shall behave as per subclause 4.2.10.
-Upon receipt of a combined Tracking Area update request or periodic Tracking Area Update request from a UE that is attached to both EPS and non-EPS services, the MME may request the UE to re-attach to non-EPS services or may alternatively immediately perform the Location Update for non-EPS services procedure towards the VLR.
+For a UE that is attached to both EPS and non-EPS services, the MME may then: